Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

-For visual input, we provide 3D CT scans to MLLMs capable of processing volumetric data, and multi-view 2D projections to those limited to RGB images.
-For the latter, we crop relevant slices based on segmentation masks of target anatomies or tumors, converting them into sagittal, coronal, and axial view RGB images along the $x$, $y$, and $z$ axes.
-This enables evaluation of spatial understanding across MLLMs with different input modalities.
+For visual input, 3D-capable MLLMs receive the full CT volume.
+While in 2D, since models can not handle 3D inputs, three orthogonal cross-sectional views (axial, coronal, sagittal along the $z$, $y$, $x$ axes) are ingested, each sliced at the centroid of the target anatomy's segmentation mask.
+Crucially, each slice preserves the full body cross-section rather than being cropped around the target, so the model must still localize the structure and reason about its spatial context.
+This mask-guided selection is necessary rather than an unfair advantage: without it, the target may be absent from the slices entirely, making spatial reasoning impossible.
+Since 3D and 2D models receive inherently different representations, the protocol is designed to explore the spatial understanding capability of the 2D MLLMs, and assess the 3D spatial understanding of 3D models.

-\textbf{Expert-in-the-loop Quality Review.} To ensure the benchmark's clinical integrity and mitigate "hallucination artifacts" common in LLM-generated content, we implemented a rigorous, multi-stage validation phase involving three board-certified radiologists.
-This process refined the initial pool of 10,487 VQA pairs down to a final, high-fidelity set of 9,782 samples.
+\textbf{Expert-in-the-loop Quality Review.} For the MCQ, to ensure the benchmark's clinical integrity and mitigate "hallucination artifacts" common in LLM-generated content, we implemented a rigorous, multi-stage validation phase involving three board-certified radiologists.
+This process refined the initial pool of \textbf{10,487} VQA pairs down to a final, high-fidelity set of \textbf{8864} samples.
+For the volume calculation tasks, the initial 27,906 samples are filtered down carefully to 22,389 by three board-certified radiologists, and all of the incorrect volume samples are removed.